-The 2022 college football season is underway as more than 100 teams compete for 13 weeks for one of four spots in the College Football Playoff bracket.
-Each of the CFB scores plays an important role in the weekly top 25 college football rankings and the Heisman Trophy race.
+The 2023 college football season is underway as more than 100 teams compete across three months for one of four spots in the College Football Playoff bracket.
+Each of the CFB scores plays an important role in the weekly top 25 NCAA rankings and the Heisman Trophy race.

 Bookmark this page to find the latest college football scores and everything you need to know about scoring and college football overtime rules.

 Here are the latest college football scores from across the country.

 What happens if a college football game ties?

 If a college football game is tied after four quarters, the game advances to untimed overtime.
 Under NCAA rules, the referee tosses a coin to determine which team possesses the ball first in overtime.
 The captain of the visiting team chooses heads or tails and the winner of the coin toss then determines whether they will play offense or defense first.
 The loser of the coin toss chooses which side of the field they want to play on.

 Both teams are granted one possession in each of the first two overtime periods and they receive one timeout per overtime.
 The offense starts at the opponent’s 25-yard line and then has four downs to convert a first down or score either a touchdown or a field goal.
 Following that possession, the next team receives the football at the opposite 25-yard line.